 To address the problem, check your camera configuration and confirm MTP or PTP mode before importing.
 You also have this problem on your phone, and make sure the connection mechanism for your phone is set to MTP or PTP before trying to import photographs.
-Checking camera settings once in a while is also good, because it will help you get your answer to why won’t my pictures import to my computer most of the time.
+Checking camera settings occasionally is also good because it will help you answer why won’t my pictures import to your computer most of the time.

-This function might sometimes block you from importing photographs to your PC.
+This Photo importing problem may be caused by your antivirus software.
+The function might sometimes block you from importing photographs to your PC.
 The only way to solve it is to check your antivirus settings.
 You might be able to solve the problem by just turning off your antivirus software.
-If you can’t locate the feature preventing photo import, the next best solution is to turn off your antivirus for a while.
+If you can’t locate the feature preventing photo import, temporarily turning off your antivirus is the next best solution.

 See also: Best Antivirus for Mac

 Resetting will sometimes help you solve why you won’t have my pictures imported to your computer problem.
 To do so, right-click the Start menu and select Apps and Features from the available option.
 To do so, right-click the Start menu and select Apps and Features from the public option.
 The cache of the Photos app will get cleared, and all of the app’s data will get reset to default.

 Then, scroll down to Photos in the list, select Advanced Settings, and Reset in the following box.
 It will clear all data from the Photos app, including any stored image presets or preferences, and restore it to its factory defaults.

 Connect Your SD Card to a Card Reader

 Sometimes, fixing why my pictures won’t import to my computer can be as simple as simply using a card reader to insert the SD or microSD card.
 After that, right-click the new drive that represents your SD card on your PC and select Autoplay.
 You should now be able to upload photographs.